 The International School

-a route through the world-renowned International
+students a route through the world-renowned International

 Baccalaureate.